Floyd Mayweather Jr.: Mayweather vs. Berto

 Mayweather confirmed through Instagram that he would defend the WBC, WBA (Super), and The Ring welterweight titles against WBA interim champion Andre Berto on September 12, 2015, at the MGM Grand Garden Arena.
 The announcement received some backlash due to Berto being (3–3) in his last 6 fights.
 Many felt he wasn't a credible opponent.
 Welterweight contender Amir Khan was said to be disappointed with the selection.
 Berto believed Mayweather chose him as his final opponent for personal reasons, which could date back to when he won the National Golden Gloves tournament.
-Showtimes, Stephen Espinoza revealed the reason why Mayweather never chose Amir Khan, was because Khan would have been observing Ramadan before the fight and therefore wouldn't be "at the top of his game".
-The reason to why he decided not to fight then IBF titleholder Kell Brook was a business decision, with Brook not being known in the US compared to Berto.

 Mayweather was able to pinpoint holes in Berto's guard and find a home for the jab early.
 He landed sharp counters and feint hooks while controlling range for the vast majority of the bout.
 Berto pushed the pace, but his aggressiveness fell short as Mayweather was highly mobile and closed the distance consistently.
 Mayweather hurt his left hand at the end of the ninth round but remained comfortable throughout the rest of the fight, winning via unanimous decision 117–111, 118–110, and 120–108.
 Mayweather dominated the fight, landing an impressive 56% [232/410] punches thrown, compared to Berto's underwhelming number of 17% [83/495] punches landed.
-Mayweather earned a purse of $32 million and Berto earned a career-high $4 million.

 Early industry sources reported the fight drew 550,000 buys.
 Later sources indicated the number could have been as low as 400,000 buys, generating $28 million.
 This was the lowest number of buys Floyd had generated in over 10 years.
 The fight also gathered a crowd of 13,395, also a decreased figure compared to Mayweather previous fights.

-Keith Thurman noted, "Amazing speed ... he showed tremendous skill and talent."
 Mayweather announced his retirement in the ring after defeating Berto, walking away from the sport with an undefeated record of 49–0.
 The WBC declared his welterweight and super welterweight titles vacant in November 2015.